Full Name: Michael Fleming

 Siblings: At least four brothers – James, Peter, Michael and Thomas; and two sisters, Kitty and Monica.

 Military Service: A member of C Coy, 2nd Battalion, Irish Volunteers.
 Fought in the Rising with Fingal Brigade.
-Was an officer with C Coy in the War of Independence.
-Active with the anti-Treaty IRA during Civil War.
+Was an officer with C Coy in Dublin during the War of Independence.
+Active with the anti-Treaty IRA during the early part of the Civil War.

 Personal Life: Never married.
-Died on 1 July 1965 aged 71 at 53 Whitehall Road, Terenure.
+Died on 1 July 1965 aged 71 at 53 Whitehall Road, Terenure, Dublin.
 Retired, had worked for Donnelly’s Bacon at some stage.
-Buried in Kilquiggan Cemetery, Shillelagh, Co Wicklow.
+Buried in St. Finian’s (New) Cemetery, Kilquiggan, Coolkenno, Co Wicklow.
 Michael was a brother-in-law of Col. Joseph V. Lawless who took the Free State side in the Civil War.

 Burning of Dublin Custom House 1921